SDTC-CPMed/scDrugPrio/vignettes/sample_workflow_scDrugPrio.md

 #> DB00045 "6"
 ```

-Etanercept, ranking #2 is a known anti-TNF inhibitor approved for
+Etanercept, ranking #2 is a anti-TNF inhibitor approved for
 rheumatoid arthritis and hence a valid suggestion.
 As for other high
 rankings drugs, additional literature searches might reveal some
 potential.
-Keep in mind though, that these are results that were
+Keep in mind though, these are results that were
 obtained using only a sub-sample of the original data set and therefore
 do not resemble the results in our manuscript.